diacode/diacode-website/source/blog/2016-01-22-trello-clone-with-phoenix-and-react-pt-6.html.markdown

 ```

 As we saw in [part 4][d3ecc194], the ```AuthenticatedContainer``` is going to prevent
-unauthenticated users to access to the boards views unless the **jwt** token
+unauthenticated users from accessing the boards views unless the **jwt** token
 returned from the sign in process is present and valid.

 ### The view component